mine-cetinkaya-rundel/quarto-tip-a-day/_tweets.md

 ------------------------------------------------------------------------

-#quartotip 10: To publish a file not explicitly linked from your within the pages in your Quarto site (or if the auto-detection of a linked file fails), add a `resources` entry to the `_quarto.yml` file of your project or an individual page's metadata.
+#quartotip 10: To publish a file not explicitly linked from pages in your Quarto site (or if the auto-detection of a linked file fails), add a `resources` entry to the `_quarto.yml` file of your project or an individual page's metadata.

 Read more: https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/posts/10-site-resources/